AnthonissenBert/Notes/BeyondTheMournlords/Npc's/friendlies/Vallois.md

 Status: Noble
 Race: Human
-In charge of:
+Full name: Vallois Ceshar

 ---

 A man who is cursed to live as a skeleton.
-He currently is in possetion of
+He currently is in possetion of [[lazanis]]

 ---